 As well as potato chips and potato straws, the company made Colvan table margarine.
-It was manufactured in Fitzroy, Victoria, in a factory previous owned by margarine makers Birmacley Products Py Ltd. The factory is still standing, but is now the Aboriginal Housing
+It was manufactured in Fitzroy, Victoria, in a factory previous owned by margarine makers Birmacley Products Py Ltd. The factory building is still standing but is now the Aboriginal Housing

 It seems that quite early on Colvan owned the Samboy name as it was advertised on the back of their 5c Potato Straws snack pack, along with Bacon Chips, Chicken Chips and Colvan Curlies.
 Curlies seem to have been a competitor for Twisties.
 In the early years of television, Colvan Chips were promoted by Graham Kennedy on In Melbourne Tonight.
 The commercials were live to air and in one instance Kennedy famously ranted about the amount of air in the pack, tipped the chips onto the desk and smashed them into crumbs.

 In 1970 Arnott’s promoted Colvan Chips with a TV campaign using chimpanzees.
-The idea was copied from a Tetley’s Tea campaign in the UK, but proved successful in Australia.
-At some point during the Arnott’s ownership, Colvan Thins were launched.
+The idea was copied from a Tetley’s Tea campaign in the UK and proved successful in Australia.
+At some point during Arnott’s ownership, Colvan Thins were launched.
 At first, they weren’t crinkled but were simply thinly sliced.

 In the early 1980s, Samboy was launched as a stand-alone brand with the catch-cry ‘The flavour really hits you’.
 Commercials showed hapless characters being handed packs of the various Samboy flavours – including salt and vinegar, chicken, cheese and onion and, the big one, barbecue – whereupon giant versions of the flavouring ingredients fell on their heads.

 Then the merry-go-round of ownership began.
-In 1983, Arnott’s sold half their snack food business to the Australia subsidiary of PepsiCo Inc. which, through Frit~Lay Inc., is the largest snack food company in the U.S.A.
+In 1983, Arnott’s sold half their snack food business to the Australian subsidiary of PepsiCo Inc. which, through Frit~Lay Inc., is the largest snack food company in the U.S.A.
 Then, in 1991, Arnott’s Snack Foods was sold in its entirety to their competitor The Smith’s Snackfood Company.
 Pepsico then bought Smith’s in 1998 and, to satisfy the anti-monopoly laws, sold some brands to a company called Snack Foods Limited, which was in turn purchased by Arnotts in 2002.
 Are you still with me?